 If you work outdoors under the sun – apply sunscreen to your face.

-The sun is constantly damaging your skin, whether you like it or not.
+The sun is continually damaging your skin, whether you like it or not.

 You can clearly see the extent of damage exposure to the sun can cause over time.

-So yeah, if your work outdoors, apply sunscreen.
+So yeah, if you work outdoors, apply sunscreen.
 Otherwise, just about any moisturizer is fine.